How to Find a Good Concrete Contractor:

 should you get a contract in writing?

-Yes, a good concrete contractor will give you a written contract for these reasons:
+Yes, a good concrete contractor will give you a written contract.

 do all states require a concrete contractor be licensed?